PiwikPRO/PPMS-PublicDocs/sdk/index.rst

 SDK
 ===

-This page was moved here: :ref:`integrations`.
+This page was moved here: :ref:`data-collection-mobile`.